AmrMetawea31/bizimplyTask/README.md

 select to run the 2 specs together or separated

-Kindly note that there is a recorded video attached to the project in the video folder
+Kindly note that there is a recorded video for the execution attached to the project in the video folder